bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Suddenly the bands loosened ever so slightly, as the Lord of Whitestone grabbed his jaw, and turned it towards him.

-"Encrypted what?" he asked sternly"
+"Encrypted what?" he asked sternly.

 Heaving air into his lounges as fast as he could, Adrex tried to regain some focus.

-"SPEAK" Percival demanded.
+"SPEAK!"
+Percival demanded.

 "The scroll..."
 Adrex started, taking another shaking breath "... was written with an encryption.
-You can't read it, without the keystone."
+You can't read it... without the keystone."

 Percival released his grip, and Adrex' previous state of panic slowly faded, as a more focus self took over his train of thoughts, before he continued:
 "Or at least they won't for a while."